savieee/Soft-robotics-controllers/README.md

-# Soft bistable valve
+# Silicone-based Soft fluidic valve
-A soft bistable valve is a device that has a membrane that opens or closes tubing depending on the way the membrane is flipped; acting analogously to a MOSFET transistor in an electrical circuit.
-The soft bistable valve can be configured as either an OR-gate, an AND-gate, or a NOT-gate.
+A soft fluidic valve is a device that has a membrane that opens or closes tubing depending on the way the membrane is flipped; acting analogously to a MOSFET transistor in an electrical circuit.
+The soft fluidic valve can be configured as either an OR-gate, an AND-gate, or a NOT-gate.

 ## Link to supplemental resources
-This file contains links to the supplemental information on how to construct the soft bistable valve.
+This file contains links to the supplemental information on how to construct the soft fluidic valve.
 It also includes important physical considerations for the operation of the valve.

 * Soft Non-Volatile Memory for Non-Electronic Information Storage in Soft Robots
 M.P.
 Nemitz, C.K.
 Abrahamsson, L. Wille, D.J.
 Preston, A.A.
 Stokes, G.M.
 Whitesides